vwkd/goose/Functionality.md

 A template is any file in the source folder with a double extension that ends on `.*.js`, that is not in in the layouts or data directory and also not ignored.
 It doesn't need to be HTML, it could be anything else, including CSS and even JavaScript by giving it a `.js.js` extension.
 It is entirely up to you what file a template should represent.
 Powerful!

 A template must export a `render` function that returns a string.
 It's entirely up to you how you assemble this string, you can use any computations you like and tap into the whole JavaScript ecosystem.
 Powerful!
+Note, the render function can not be async (unlike a global data export function).

 Note, the double extension convention imposes a slight restriction on the filename of any `.js` file that is not a template, because if your `.js` filen contains dots in the filename it will be interpreted as a template.
 But as long as it's a template, you can use as many dots as you like in the filename, as only the last two are relevant, e.g. `some.file.html.js`.
 Note, a hidden `.js` file which doesn't contain more dots besides a leading dot is correctly interpreted as asset, e.g. `.hidden_file.js`.